MicrosoftDocs/azure-devops-docs/docs/pipelines/release/key-vault-access.md

 Azure Pipelines enables developers to link an Azure Key Vault to a variable group and map selective vault secrets to it.
 A key vault that is used as a variable group can be accessed:

-I. From Azure DevOps, during the variable group configuration time.
+1. From Azure DevOps, during the variable group configuration time.

-II.
-From a Self-hosted agent, during the pipeline job runtime.
+2. From a Self-hosted agent, during the pipeline job runtime.

 :::image type="content" source="media/access-private-key-vault.png" alt-text="A diagram showing the two different paths to access a private key vault.":::